dragomano/Light-Portal/CONTRIBUTING.md

 ## How to submit a pull request

 - Check if the develop branch exists.
-If it exist use it to pull your request into.
+If it exists use it to pull your request into.
 - If you want to send a bug fix, use `Fix` word in the title of your PR (i.e. `Fix page permissions`).
 - If you want to send a new feature, use `Add` word in the title of your PR (i.e `Add a new frontpage template`).

 In any case, the title of each of your commits should continue such a phrase — `If applied, this commit will  ...` (`Update HelloPortal addon`, etc.)

-## Styleguides with examples
+## Styleguide with examples

 ### PHP Styleguide